igor-gia/Meteo/README.md

 # ESP32 Project

-This project is designed for ESP32 using the Arduino IDE.
-It collects data from sensors and sends it via MQTT.
+## Description

+This project is designed to work with the **ESP32** and uses the built-in touchscreen display **ILI9341**.
+The project includes various features such as Wi-Fi connectivity, MQTT data transmission, and displaying information on the screen.

+**Used hardware:**
+- **Microcontroller board:** ESP32-2432S028 (ESP-WROOM-32 with integrated ILI9341 touchscreen display)
+- **Sensors:** BME280, SCD40
+  The sensors are connected via the I2C interface.

 ## Features
 - Reads data from BME280 and SCD40 sensors.